wanyuenmei/di/dev/README.md

 A [Vagrantfile](Vagrantfile) is available with some development tools:  go, protoc, and docker.

 To use, simply `vagrant up`.
-Once you `vagrant ssh`, you can run `./setup_workspace.sh` to checkout the di repo in the go workspace.
+Once you `vagrant ssh`, you can run `./setup_workspace.sh` to checkout the Quilt repo in the go workspace.